ztp-at/RKSV/README.md

 Finally, `state` on its own will append a new cash register and treat the DEP as the first DEP for this new cash register.

+The `par` keyword will instruct the script to use the following positive number as the number of parallel processes to use for verifying the DEP.
+If it is omitted, a single process will be used.

 test_verify.py
 --------------